McRisdearde History, Family Crest & Coats of Arms

 The surname McRisdearde was first found in Norfolk, where they held a family seat as Lords of the Manor of Thwaite near Erpingham in that shire.
 Originally of Le Thuit, Eure in the Canton of Les Adnelys, before the Norman Conquest in 1066, Ralph del Tuit was described as 'the man' of Berenger de Todeni, son of Duke Robert of Normandy.
 After the Conquest, Ralph acquired lands from the Abbott of Holme near Erpingham, lands which he called Tuit, recorded in the Domesday Book in 1086 as Thwaite.
 However, the family also retained the name Tuite.
 In 1172 Risteárd de Tiúit (Richard La Tuite) was a member of Richard de Clare, 2nd Earl of Pembroke's Irish invasion force.
 He built one of the largest Motte and Bailey settlements in Ireland at Granard in 1199 and rose to become Lord Chief Justice of Ireland.

-Important Dates for the McRisdearde family
+Early History of the McRisdearde family

 This web page shows only a small excerpt of our McRisdearde research.
 Another 130 words (9 lines of text) covering the years 1640, 1588, 1642, 1633, 1661, 1664, 1679, 1677 and 1727 are included under the topic Early McRisdearde History in all our PDF Extended History products and printed products wherever possible.